cassidytucker/Elk-Stack-Project/README.md

 The playbooks can be deployed to any or all VM’s without having to do each 1 by 1.

 The playbook implements the following tasks:
-In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.

 Install docker.io (This installs docker.io)
 Install python3-pip (This installs python3-pip)
 Install Docker module (This installs docker)